BRAINSia/BRAINSTools/README.md

 ```

 ### Ubuntu 14.04
-Building BRAINSTools on a fresh Ubuntu install is a trivial task:
+Building BRAINSTools on a fresh Ubuntu install is somewhat involved:

 1) Install the necessary dependencies
 ```sh